flynntraeger/flynntraeger/README.md

     the San Francisco Bay Area and New Zealand.
 - 👀 I’m interested in Python, C, C++, SwiftUI, React.js
 - 🌱 I’m currently working in web development, iOS development, as well as general software engineering.
-- 📫 Reach me at: flynntraeger@gmail.com
+- 📫 Reach me at: ftraeger@stanford.edu

 <!---
 flynntraeger/flynntraeger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.